banelemasuku270-tech/IT-support-portfolio/README.md

 #### 📸 Resolution
-Resolved the issue by updating display drivers,reinstalling application and restarting the system.
+Resolved the issue by updating graphics drivers, reinstalling the application, and restarting the system.

 ![Resolution](software-app-resolution..PNG)

 #### 📸 Verification
-Verified that the application launches successfully and operates normally(menu, features visible).
+Verified that the application launches successfully and operates normally (menus and features accessible).

 ![Verification](software-app-verification..PNG)